Typhoid: What It Is, Symptoms, Causes, and Prevention

 - People who are currently taking antibiotics (oral vaccination)

-What is the minimum age requirement for typhoid vaccine?
+What is the minimum age requirement for typhoid fever vaccine?

 Typhoid shot should not be given to children younger than two years of age.
 On the flip side, live typhoid vaccine (oral) should not be given to a child who is younger than 6.